harness/developer-hub/docs/service-reliability-management/slo-downtime/manage-slo-downtime.md

 ## SLO downtime page

-The SLO downtime page displays information about all the configured SLO downtimes.
+The SLO Downtime page displays information about all the configured SLO downtimes.

 To view the SLO downtime list: